Update and WARNING: The solar setup described below has become problematic for several reasons:

 - Due to the flatness of the roof, TAXA recommends against drilling into the roof that way.

 So take that under advisement as you plan your own setup.
+I’ll be updating this article once I fix the setup and have a roof that doesn’t leak.
 Otherwise, this setup has continued to perform like a champ!

 It’s been a few weeks now since we installed solar on our Mantis, and so far we are loving it.
 Instead of plugging our Mantis in when we get home, we just turn off all the power draws (including the fridge), and let the solar panels bring the power back up and keep the batteries maintained.
 And out on trips, our batteries can now last much longer.
 Even on overcast days, we can pull in enough power to stay out longer.
 And while we are still learning, the Bluetooth module allows us to better understand how power flows through our system.